-Be sure to talk with your doctor if you experience any severe or unusual side effects after you begin using birth control.
+Be sure to talk with your doctor if you experience any severe or unusual birth control side effects.

-While most birth controls do not protect against STI/STDs, it’s important to talk to your partner about their sexual history, testing options as well as talking about protection that does help protect against STI/STDs such as condoms.
+While most birth control types do not protect against STI/STDs, it’s important to talk to your partner about their sexual history, testing options as well as talking about protection that does help protect against STI/STDs such as condoms.